Save UK fruit and veg

 How can fruit and vegetable production save the planet?

 Fruit and vegetable production, also known as horticulture, is the golden thread linking food security, public health and environmental sustainability.
-The new Government must stand up for fruit and veg growers, by reintroducing the previously dropped horticulture strategy.
-This would give vital support to the horticultural sector, which, in turn, would see benefits across all these areas.
+The government must stand up for fruit and veg growers, by reintroducing the previously dropped horticulture strategy.

-Recent modelling shows us that a transition to nature-friendly farming in the UK is possible.
-It could provide a sufficient and healthy diet to a growing population using ecological farming that's free of pesticides and artificial fertilisers, like organic.
+Recent modelling shows us that a transition to nature-friendly farming, or agroecology, in the UK is possible.
+It could provide a sufficient and healthy diet to a growing population using farming that's free of pesticides and artificial fertilisers, like organic.
 Plus, it could tackle the growing issues of climate impacts and wildlife decline.

 We are facing multiple and intersecting crises in climate, nature and health.
 To tackle all of these, our food systems need a serious overhaul.
 This includes changing the way we grow, eat, and supply fruit and vegetables.